"John Greenleaf Whittier: Some General Characteristics of his Poetry"

-Scope and Content note
+Scope and Contents

-Aarek was an active Quaker--he wrote for the Quaker periodical Kvekeren, and served as editor from 1963-1988.
+Aarek was an active Quaker.
+He wrote for the Quaker periodical Kvekeren, and served as its editor from 1963 to 1988.
 He gave lectures on Quakerism, including the 1854 Swarthmore Lecture at London Yearly Meeting.
-He was a clerk on the committee of clerks of the Society of Friends from 1963 to 1969 and was involved in several Norwegian peace and temperance organizations.
+He was a clerk on the committee of clerks of the Society of Friends from 1963 to 1969, and was involved in several Norwegian peace and temperance organizations.
 Aarek died in Norway in 1999.

-Whittier published his first collection of poems in 1837, his first authorized collection in 1838, the collection "Snow Bound" was published in 1866, and in 1871, and he edited an edition of John Woolman's Journal.
+Whittier published his first collection of poems in 1837, his first authorized collection in 1838, and the collection "Snow Bound" in 1866.
+In 1871, he edited an edition of John Woolman's Journal.
 John Greenleaf Whittier died on September 7, 1892, in Hampton Falls, New Hampshire